 Dr. Harry Garfield Emerson was born on the 10th of August, 1881 near Wheatley, Ontario.
 He was the 5th of 8 children born to John Emerson and the former Hester Wigle.
 He was raised on a farm in Essex County, that his parents called “Fairhope”.
-His siblings were; Thomas Scott Emerson (died at the age of 6 months), Lewis Alvin Emerson, Mary Amelia Emerson, Frank Melville Emerson, Burns Elliott Emerson, Lillie Emerson and Annie Alta Emerson.
+His siblings were; Thomas Scott Emerson (who died at the age of 6 months), Lewis Alvin Emerson, Mary Amelia Emerson, Frank Melville Emerson, Burns Elliott Emerson, Lillie Emerson and Annie Alta Emerson.

 Dr Emerson attended a rural school before continuing on to Leamington High School.
 After graduation from high school, he attended the Windsor Model School and obtained his teaching certificate.
 Dr. Emerson taught school for a number of years and he was the Principal at the Mount Carmel Public School.
 In early 1905 Dr. Emerson had an office job at the Standard Oil Company but by the fall of that year he started his university medical training.

 Dr. Emerson graduated M.B. in 1909 from The University of Toronto Faculty of Medicine.
 Dr. Emerson worked in lumber camps in Northern Ontario to gain experience.
 According to the 1911 census at the age of 30 Dr. Emerson was residing in Mersea Twp, Essex County.

 Mrs. Emerson died at her residence in Comber on the 1st of February, 1956.
 Dr. Emerson died at Hotel-Dieu Hospital in Windsor on the 4th of June, 1964.
 Dr. and Mrs. Emerson were buried at McDowell Cemetery in Comber.